 But today, thanks to search engines that have continually improved their search capability, and searchers who’ve become more sophisticated in writing search queries, the home page of a website isn’t necessarily the one shown in search results.
 Instead, the page that is most relevant to the search request is the one presented.

-While at first this created a conundrum for website owners who worried their visitors would be confused, much like a reader starting in the middle of a book instead of page one, they soon found a way to capitalize on this phenomenon.
+While at first this created a conundrum for website owners.
+They worried that their visitors would be confused, much like a reader starting in the middle of a book instead of page one, they soon found a way to capitalize on this phenomenon.
 They began to develop landing pages that were search engine optimized.

 Landing pages are an opportunity to present your message to a specific audience.
 For example, imagine that your company manufactures stainless steel rivets that sell to two main markets: the auto industry and the military.
-Those two markets are unique in their applications of the rivets, so it makes sense to write two distinct landing pages, one for each.
+Those two markets are unique in how they use the rivets, so it makes sense to write two distinct landing pages, one for each.

 Separate landing pages allow you to target specific markets, similar to the way that magazines do.
 In your copy you’ll be able to highlight the features and benefits that are most relevant to their particular industry.
 You can even customize your offer.

 Because of their single-focused message, landing pages are powerful tools in achieving online success.
 They work for both B2B and B2C companies.
-And, most important, they do a better of job of converting visitors into customers than traditional web pages.
+And, most importantly, they do a better of job of converting visitors into customers than traditional web pages.
 The top 10% of companies see 3-5 times better conversion rates from their landing pages.

 If within three seconds, visitors to your site can’t glean what it’s about and how it’s relevant to their needs, they’ll click the back button.
-So before crafting your landing page, you should get clear on what you want to achieve, whether you’re selling a product, service or membership.
+So before crafting your landing page, you should clarify what you want to achieve, whether you’re selling a product, service or membership.
 Ask yourself the following five questions:

 With answers in hand, you should be able to write focused copy that achieves your objectives.